iTwin/presentation/.changeset/smooth-fans-listen.md

 "@itwin/presentation-components": patch
 ---

-Fixed `PresentationInstanceFilter.toGenericInstanceFilter` convertion with conditions using numeric string values.
+Fixed `PresentationInstanceFilter.toGenericInstanceFilter` conversion when condition is using numeric string values.